Embassy of Qatar, London

 The Embassy of Qatar at 1 South Audley Street in Mayfair, London is the diplomatic mission of Qatar in the United Kingdom.
 The embassy is housed in a Grade II listed three storey house designed by the architect Frederick Pepys Cockerell and completed after his death by George Aitchison.

 The exterior of the house is richly decorated with a terracotta frieze depicting putti.

 Qatar also maintains a Cultural and Military Section at 21 Hertford Street, Mayfair and a Health Section at 30 Collingham Gardens, South Kensington.

-In 2013 there was a protest outside the embassy against the alleged mistreatment of migrant workers in Qatar.